mathuranshika/mathuranshika.github.io/Conferences.md

 Workshops
 ======
 ### 2023
 -Association for Mentoring and Inclusion in Economics Mentorship Program (Under Dr.Caroline Krafft and Dr. Girija Bahety)
 -Geo-statistical Methods for Economic Analysis: IGIDR, Mumbai
 -BREAD IGC Virtual PhD Course on Firms and Development 2023

 ### 2022
 -The Art and Science of Doing Research in Development Economics, Indian Statistical Institute, Delhi
+--Synthetic Control and Clustering with Alberto Abadie